Mosul Dam: Instability and remediation

 The earthen embankment dam is located on top of gypsum, a soft mineral that dissolves in contact with water.
-Continuous maintenance is required to plug, or "grout", new leaks with a liquefied slurry of cement and other additives.
-More than 50000 t of material have been injected into the dam since leaks began forming shortly after the reservoir was filled in 1986, and 24 machines currently continuously pump grout into the dam base.
-Between 1992 and 1998 four sinkholes formed downstream of the dam and a fifth sinkhole developed east of the dam in February 2003 that was filled several times.
-In August 2005 another sinkhole developed to the east.
+Continuous maintenance is required to plug, or "grout", new leaks with a liquefied slurry of cement and additives.
+More than 50000 t of material have been injected into the dam since leaks began forming, shortly after the reservoir was filled in 1986, and 24 machines continuously pump grout into the dam base.
+Between 1992 and 1998, four sinkholes formed downstream of the dam, and a fifth sinkhole developed east of the dam in February 2003, which was filled several times.
+In August 2005, another sinkhole developed to the east.